eonfluxor/kron/README.md

 ![platforms](https://img.shields.io/badge/platform-iOS%20%7C%20macOS%20%7C%20tvOS%20%7C%20watchOS%20%7C%20Linux-lightgrey.svg)

 # What is Delay?
-Delay is a Manager offering 4 convenient Timer modes through a friendly interface.
-Delay takes care of the invovled NSTimer implementation and lifecycle.
+**Delay** is a Manager offering 4 convenient Timer modes through a friendly interface.
+Delay takes care of the involved NSTimer (aka Timer) implementation and lifecycle.

-1. `debounce` Calls immediatly and reject calls until time out elapses
+1. `debounce`: Calls immediatly and reject calls until time out elapses
-1. `debounceLast` As `debounce` but also performs the last call after time out
+1. `debounceLast`: As `debounce` but also performs the last call after time out
-1. `idle` Performs the last call after not being called during the timeout interval
+1. `idle`: Performs the last call after not being called during the timeout interval
-1. `watchdog` As `idle` but allowing to be canceled with `watchDogCancel`
+1. `watchdog`: As `idle` but allowing to be canceled with `watchDogCancel`

 ### Why Delay?

+*
-Instead of returning a timer instance, Delay manages the Timer instances internally through a `DelayKey` -> `Timer` dictionary.
-This makes easy to call delay from distant components or threads accesing the timers by their key value.
+Instead of returning a timer instance, **Delay** manages the Timer instances internally through a `DelayKey` -> `Timer` dictionary.
+This makes easy to call **Delay** from distant components or threads accesing the timers by their key value.

-The `DelayKey` can be etiher an `String` struct or `AnyObject` instance.
+* The `DelayKey` can be etiher an `String` struct or `AnyObject` instance.
 If an object is passed the key is inferred from the object's pointer.
+Calling the methods with the same key causes all timer modes to be reset.

-As the intention is to facilitate calling delay from distant implementations you can optional pass a context `ctx` value.
+* As the intention is to facilitate calling **Delay** from distant implementations you can optional pass a context value `ctx`.
 A context can be `Any` struct or class instance and it's internally wrapped with a weak reference to prevent retain cycles.
 The context is then optionally passed to the timeOut closure.

+### Gist samples

 ```
 Delay.idle(1, key:"updateUI"){ (key,ctx) in